 CONTACTS FOR QUESTIONS Course Instructor: You should be in continuous contact with the course instructor or lab supervisor regarding all issues of your employment.
 It is your responsibility to stay in contact.
 You should take the initiative to find out exactly what the instructor expects of you.
 Lenna Crabbe-Charlesworth: Graduate Program Coordinator, located in PHY 174C.
 Lenna should be your first point of contact for any graduate student matters.
-Dina Zhabinskaya: for questions on Physics 7 (TA duties, course structure, etc.) Tom Weideman: for questions on Physics 9 (TA duties, course structure, etc.) COMMUNICATION WITH STUDENTS Students in your lab or discussion sections (or lecture course if you are a course TA) should contact you by e-mail or by leaving written messages in your mailbox, rather than by calling the Department.
+Dina Zhabinskaya: for questions on Physics 7 (TA duties, course structure, etc.) Tom Weideman: for questions on Physics 9 (TA duties, course structure, etc.) COMMUNICATION WITH STUDENTS Students in your lab or discussion sections (or lecture course if you are a course TA) should contact you by e-mail or by leaving written messages in your mailbox, rather than by calling the Physics and Astronomy Department.
 SUPPLIES AND HANDOUTS The Business Office (Rm.174) will assist you with supplies you might need that are directly associated with your TA duties.
 From time to time you may need to photocopy enrollment lists or other items directly associated with your TA duties.
-You may sign out the TA copy card from the main office (Rm.
-174) for this purpose.
-You will need to enter your name, the course and section, and the number of copies when signing out the TA copy card.
-If you only need to scan documents, you can use your AggieCard and do not need to check out a copy card.
+You can use the copiers in room 173 and on the fourth floor near the elevators.
+There is a "Department ID" to use as the code; ask in the business office if you don't know the code for instructional copies.
 ACCESS TO COMPUTERS AND PRINTERS Terminals and a printer are located in the department computer teaching lab, Room 106.
 The computer lab is available when it is not specifically reserved for scheduled labs.
 You can also use your laptop on the wireless network to connect to various printers throughout the department.
 ASSOCIATE INSTRUCTOR POSITIONS Another opportunity to gain teaching experience is to work as an Associate Instructor (AI).
-As an AI you will be the course instructor, either as a Lecturer or Lead D/L Instructor.
-For most AI appointments you must have taught the course as a TA.
-Your student teaching evaluations and the assessments of the course instructors must indicate your ability to teach the course.
-You must also have a M.S. degree.
+As an AI you will be the course instructor, responsible for giving lectures, supervising TAs, assigning grades, etc. For most AI appointments you must first have taught the course as a TA.
+Your student teaching evaluations and the assessments of the course instructors must confirm your ability to run the course.
+You must also have advanced to candidacy for the Ph.D. or hold a M.S. degree.
 WHY TRY?